Jaylon/vimrc_jilong/README.md

  6 Launch vim and run :PluginInstall

- 7 If you want to use global - Gtags:
+ 7 If you want to use global - Gtags
  Method 1:
  Ubuntu-
  $ sudo apt-get install global